Alcohol & Other Drugs

 - Person is unresponsive to pinching

 Call 911 or Campus Safety and Security.
 Don’t wait.
-Minutes can be critical.
+Every minute is critical.

 At times, you may become concerned about your own or a friend’s use of alcohol or other drugs.
 Problematic use of substances can affect a person’s academics, relationships, and mental and physical health.
 A party culture that involves heavy alcohol or other drug consumption can have a negative impact on the larger campus community.
 There is no specific measurement to determine when substance use becomes “too much” and crosses over the line from social to unhealthy.
 However, the following signs may indicate that a problem exists; the greater the number of signs on the list, the greater the concern.